Russia’s current account surplus falls by $16bn to $31bn in 4Q22

 Oil

 According to Eurostat, the decline in the physical volume of supplies of oil and petroleum products from Russia to the EU accelerated to 30% y/y in October (3Q22: -23% y/y).
-Its volume fell to 2.3 mbpd in October, i.e. by 1.0 mbpd y/y, including 0.7 mbpd y/y due to oil.
+Its volume fell to 2.3mn bpd in October, i.e. by 1.0mn bpd y/y, including 0.7mn bpd y/y due to oil.

-“The worsening dynamics in the fourth quarter is due to the EU embargo.
+“The worsening dynamics in the fourth quarter [are] due to the EU embargo.
 The ban on oil imports to the EU from Russia was introduced as early as the sixth round of sanctions in June.
 At the same time, until December 5, it did not apply to oil supplies under contracts concluded before June 4 and under one-time transactions with a short-term supply,” the CBR said.
 “After December 5, 2022, embargo exemptions are provided for a much smaller volume of shipments.
-As a result, in December, offshore oil supplies from Russia to Northern Europe ceased, and to Southern Europe fell to 0.2 mbpd.
+As a result, in December, offshore oil supplies from Russia to Northern Europe ceased, and to Southern Europe fell to 0.2mn bpd.
 At the end of the year, such deliveries remained mainly to Bulgaria, which received relief from the embargo.”

 Russia's oil exports were also affected by the ceiling on Russian oil prices effective December 5.
-The G7 countries, the EU and Australia introduced it at $60 per barrel.
+The G7 countries, the EU and Australia introduced it at $60/bbl.

-Companies from the participating states of this initiative are prohibited from providing services for the transportation of Russian oil by sea to third countries, as well as services for its insurance, brokerage services, technical assistance, and financing of operations.
+Companies from the participating states of this initiative are prohibited from providing services for the transportation of Russian oil by sea to third countries, as well as services for its insurance, brokerage, technical assistance and financing of operations.

 At the same time, the restrictions do not apply if oil is bought at a price not higher than the established ceiling.
 These restrictions in December slowed down the reorientation of supplies from Russia to Asian countries.
 At the same time, the effect of the EU restrictions in December could have been overestimated, as one-time short-term factors were also in play.